-The James Madison Presidential Dollar was released into circulation on November 15, 2007.
+The James Madison Presidential Dollar (Buy on eBay) was released into circulation on November 15, 2007.
 This represented the fourth overall release in the Presidential Dollar coin series and the final coin released for the year 2007.

 James Madison was an important figure in determining the course of the early United States.
 With Alexander Hamilton and John Jay, he wrote The Federalist Papers, which advocated the adoption of the Constitution.
 He also helped secure passage of The Bill of Rights.
 He served two terms as the 4th President of the United States from 1809 to 1817.